TheJanusStream/bevy_symbios_audio/README.md

 ## Limitations

 - **Mono only.**  Both `bake` and `bake_sequence` produce a single channel.
-Stereo / multichannel routing is out of scope for v0.1.0.
+Stereo / multichannel routing is out of scope.
 - **Naïve oscillators.**  Square / saw / triangle don't band-limit;
   the audible aliasing is part of the aesthetic.
 Add PolyBLEP / BLIT variants as new `NodeKind`s if you need them.